You’ll receive special offers and news.

 - when you need to slow down

-If you seek a meditative type of yoga, this style might be exactly what you’re looking for.
+If you seek a meditative/mindful type of yoga, this style might be exactly what you’re looking for.
 Here, we mostly work with passive postures, such as sitting and lying down.
-Meditative Yoga is a gentle, introspective practice that emphasizes mental stillness, inner awareness, and breath control over physical intensity.
+Mindful Yoga is a gentle, introspective practice that emphasizes mental stillness, inner awareness, and breath control over physical intensity.
 Such a session will often include breath awareness, body scans, mantra repetition, visualization, and silent observation.
-Meditative Yoga can also be part of the cool-down section of a session (in Hatha, Vinyasa, or Power Yolates) if the client wishes.
+Mindful Yoga can also be part of the cool-down section of a session (in Hatha, Vinyasa, or Power Yolates) if the client wishes.

 Pranayama is a series of breathing techniques consciously applied in practice to regulate the breath.
 Examples include Alternative Nostril Breathing, Kapalabhati, and Ujjayi breath, among others.
 Pranayama is often used as a tool to deepen concentration and meditation.
 However, it’s also great to combine with other styles of yoga during the warm-up section of a class, as pranayama increases energy and prepares you for yoga poses.

-The overall goal of a Meditative Yoga/Pranayama class is to calm the nervous system and promote grounding.
+The overall goal of a Mindful Yoga/Pranayama class is to calm the nervous system and promote grounding.